LH151732/dotfile/README.md

 # 🌟Additional

 1. lazynvim's symbol only works on nerdfonts > V3.0, same for yazi
-2. remeber to hide MacOs bar
+2. remember to hide MacOs bar
    ![Local Image](./MacBar.png "Example of how")
 3. I am using 4K Dynamic Wallpaper
    ![Local Image](./Wallpaper.png "My Wallpaper")